 Dr. Hatch led Wake Forest’s efforts to mark the 50th anniversary of integration in 2012.
 He welcomes Ed Reynolds (’64), the first black student, back to campus in the signature event of the Faces of Courage project, held on Sept.
 20, 2012.
 Reynolds, a native of Ghana, made Wake Forest the first major private university in the South to desegregate, and he became a distinguished history professor in California.

 Wake Forest launched Wake Will: The Campaign for Wake Forest, on Oct.
 17, 2013, with an original goal of $600 million for the Reynolda Campus.
 The effort gains such momentum that it meets the original goal two years ahead of schedule, in 2016.
-Sensing the opportunity for further impact, Dr. Hatch announces an extension to 2020 and a new target of $1 billion.
+Sensing the opportunity for further impact, Dr. Hatch announced an extension, and in 2020, Wake Forest celebrated surpassing $1 billion in philanthropic support.